trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
 <summary><b>How does the sticky bit work?
-The <code>SUID/GUID</code> is the same?</b></summary><br>
+Is <code>SUID/GUID</code> is the same?</b></summary><br>

-This is probably one of my most irksome things that people mess up all the time.
 The **SUID/GUID** bit and the **sticky-bit** are 2 completely different things.

-If you do a `man chmod` you can read about the **SUID** and **sticky-bits**.

 **SUID/GUID**

-What the above man page is trying to say is that the position that the x bit takes in the rwxrwxrwx for the user octal (1st group of rwx) and the group octal (2nd group of rwx) can take an additional state where the x becomes an s.
+The position that the x bit takes in the rwxrwxrwx for the user octal (1st group of rwx) and the group octal (2nd group of rwx) can take an additional state where the x becomes an s.
 When this occurs this file when executed (if it's a program and not just a shell script) will run with the permissions of the owner or the group of the file.

 So if the file is owned by root and the **SUID** bit is turned on, the program will run as root.
 Even if you execute it as a regular user.
 The same thing applies to the **GUID** bit.